PranavPurwar/Java-Ide-Pro/README.md

 # Java-Ide-Pro
 The sources of java n ide pro in java
 # Note
-This repository is currently not being updated, because im working on other project.
+This repository is currently dead, because I'm lazy.
-Btw pull requests will still be accepted
+Pull requests will still be accepted, btw.
 ## For contributing

 You can compile these sources in sketchware pro or code assist or android studio